lewis1190/weather-app-hackathon-team-3/README.md

 ## Testing and Validation

-Here are the tools I used to verify and validate my code during development:
+Here are the tools we used to verify and validate our code during development:

-- **[HTML Validator](https://validator.w3.org/)**: I used the W3C Markup Validation Service to check my HTML for any syntax errors or issues.
+- **[HTML Validator](https://validator.w3.org/)**: We used the W3C Markup Validation Service to check our HTML for any syntax errors or issues.
-- **[CSS Validator](https://jigsaw.w3.org/css-validator/)**: The W3C CSS Validation Service helped me ensure my stylesheets were error-free and followed best practices.
+- **[CSS Validator](https://jigsaw.w3.org/css-validator/)**: The W3C CSS Validation Service helped us ensure our stylesheets were error-free and followed best practices.
-- **[Autoprefixer for CSS](https://autoprefixer.github.io/)**: I used Autoprefixer to automatically add vendor prefixes to my CSS rules, ensuring better compatibility with different browsers such as Opera and Safari.
+- **[Autoprefixer for CSS](https://autoprefixer.github.io/)**: We used Autoprefixer to automatically add vendor prefixes to our CSS rules, ensuring better compatibility with different browsers such as Opera and Safari.
-- **[Lighthouse for Chrome DevTools](https://developers.google.com/web/tools/lighthouse)**: I used Lighthouse to audit my site for performance, accessibility, and SEO best practices.
-This was a great way to score my site and identify actionable steps I can take to increase the quality of my site.
+- **[Lighthouse for Chrome DevTools](https://developers.google.com/web/tools/lighthouse)**: We used Lighthouse to audit our site for performance, accessibility, and SEO best practices.
+This was a great way to score our site and identify actionable steps we can take to increase the quality of our site.
-- **Physical Device Testing**: I tested the site on multiple physical devices, including an iPhone SE, a 2025 iPad, and a Windows 10 desktop and a OnePlus 6T to ensure consistent performance and appearance across different screen sizes and operating systems.
+- **Physical Device Testing**: We tested the site on multiple physical devices, including an iPhone SE, a 2025 iPad, and a Windows 10 desktop and a OnePlus 6T to ensure consistent performance and appearance across different screen sizes and operating systems.

-Below are a collection of screenshots of me using all of the above tools.
+Below are a collection of screenshots of us using all of the above tools.

 ### HTML Validator